-Research and development - In the quarter ended December 31, 2016, the Company incurred research and development expenses of \$57,295 versus \$94,124 in the comparable 2015 prior period.
-Research and development expenses, net of government contributions, were \$301,526 for the year ended December 31, 2016, compared to \$162,316 for the year ended December 31, 2015.
-Research and development projects in the current year include development and testing of processes to manufacture cannabis oils, testing a variety of growing and production methodologies and continuation of the NRC-IRAP project to characterize medical cannabis strains.
-The year to date expenses are net of \$44,668 (2015 - \$62,973) in government contributions toward the NRC-IRAP project.
+Research and development - In the quarter ended March 31, 2017, the Company incurred research and development expenses of \$43,162 versus \$106,674 in the comparable 2016 prior period.
+Research and development projects in the current quarter include development and testing of processes to manufacture a variety of cannabis oils and capsules and planning for upcoming clinical trials.
+The prior year included development and testing of cannabis oils as well as testing a variety of growing and production methodologies and continuation of the National Research Council's Industrial Research Assistance Program (IRAP) project to characterize medical cannabis strains.

-Share-based compensation - In the quarter ended December 31, 2016, the Company incurred share-based compensation expenses of \$137,112 versus \$37,751 in the comparable 2015 prior period.
-Share based compensation was \$680,788 for the year ended December 31, 2016 compared to \$1,176,401 for the same period in 2015.
+Share-based compensation - In the quarter ended March 31, 2017, the Company incurred share-based compensation expenses of \$201,186 versus \$38,179 in the comparable 2016 prior period.
 The amounts are compensation expenses related to employee, director and consultant incentive stock options which are measured at fair value at the date of grant and expensed over the options' vesting period.
-During the current year, the Company granted 2,725,000 stock options to directors, employees and a consultant.
-Certain of these stock options vested immediately resulting in a stock-based compensation expense of 450,479 in the current year, while the balance of the stock options vest over a three year period.
+During the current quarter, the Company granted 875,000 stock options to employees and consultants.
+The increase in the stock-based compensation expense reflects the increase in the number of stock options granted in late 2016 and early 2017 that vested during the current period.

-The net loss for the quarter ended December 31, 2016 was \$880,423 (loss of \$0.01 per share), compared to the prior year quarter net loss of \$535,359 (loss of \$0.01 per share).
-Net loss for the year ended December 31, 2016 was \$2,940,501 compared to a net loss of \$3,497,271 for the year ended December 31, 2015.
-The basic and diluted loss per common share for the current year was \$0.05 compared to \$0.08 for the year ended December 31, 2015.
+The net loss for the quarter ended March 31, 2017 was \$1,205,858 (loss of \$0.02 per share), compared to the prior year quarter net loss of \$503,900 (loss of \$0.01 per share).
 Diluted loss per share is the same as basic loss per share as the outstanding options and warrants have an anti-dilutive effect on the loss per share.